-“Stickiness” isn’t always a good thing—but when it comes to products, we generally prefer users stick around and keep using them.
+“Stickiness” isn’t always a good thing, but we generally prefer users stick around and keep using them when it comes to products.
 Creating a sticky product experience means recurring revenue and more time to win over new customers instead of trying to convince existing ones not to abandon ship.

 Putting stickiness off might bring a product to market slightly quicker.
 But if the user experience doesn’t leave customers thirsting for more, you’re destined to fail a lot faster.
 Let’s explore how products can co-prioritize stickiness with baseline functionality from the get-go.

 Sticky product experiences generate repeat usage by definition.
-When customers realize some sort of value—be it financial, operational, or simple enjoyment— they continue using the product frequently.
+When customers realize some value—financial, operational, or simple enjoyment— they continue using the product frequently.
 But stickiness can be earned in different ways, some of which are more desirable than others.

-The “good” flavor of sticky comes from users getting genuine value and satisfaction from using the product and wanting to repeatedly experience those benefits by choice, again and again.
-They don’t just have to use the product, they want to use it.
-This is where focusing on functionality, ease-of-use, simplicity, and positive prompting really reaps its rewards, and where product teams should invest their energy from the beginning.
+The “good” flavor of sticky comes from users getting genuine value and satisfaction from using the product and wanting to experience those benefits by choice repeatedly, again and again.
+They don’t just have to use the product.
+They want to use it.
+This is where focusing on functionality, ease-of-use, simplicity, and positive prompting really reaps its rewards and where product teams should invest their energy from the beginning.

 When a product is sticky for the right reasons, customers don’t mind paying the monthly or annual fee to keep using the service, and churn is minimal thanks to ongoing happiness with the experience.
 This optimal situation allows product teams to focus on optimizing and enhancing the experience instead of playing defense to try and stop users from fleeing.